-- French mobile transactions cross 20% share: And it's much higher for top quartile retailers. - Retailers who optimize their mobile sites generate many more mobile transactions than those who don't: Optimized sites perform better at every stage of the conversion funnel. - Apps generated almost 50% of mobile transactions for retailers who have made their app experience a priority: Mobile apps perform better than any other channel, including desktop. - Cross-device usage is now enormous.
-Cross-device purchasing powers 40% of eCommerce transactions.
+- Spain Mobile transactions cross 29 % share: And it's much higher for top quartile retailers. - Apps generated almost 50% of mobile transactions for retailers who have made their app experience a priority: Mobile apps perform better than any other channel, including desktop.